prebala123/capstone-project/README.md

 ```

 # Prerequisites
 The dependencies are listed under requirements.txt and are all purely python based.
-To install them simply run
+First create a virtual environment using version 3.8.8 of python.
+To install the dependencies run

 ```
 pip install -r requirements.txt